What is Mediation?

 Contact Us for Your Mediation Service Needs

-If you are in need of a qualified, experienced California Mediator to help you reach an agreement in your Family Law or other matter, contact the offices of Commissioner Weinberg at Private Dispute Resolution Services in Newport Beach, California at 949-376-9933.
+If you are in need of a qualified, experienced California Mediator to help you reach an agreement in your Family Law or other matter, contact the offices of The Hon.
+Commissioner Weinberg at Private Dispute Resolution Services in Newport Beach, California at 949-376-9933.